marktoda/superchain-actions/SPEC.md

-# Superchain Onion Calls
+# Superchain Actions

 ## 1. Overview

-This design enables semi-atomic, multi-chain batches on the OP superchain using Optimism’s upcoming interop solution.
-The key idea is to allow users to “wrap” a series of actions—like layers of an onion—in which each layer represents a full call that can execute on any chain.
-Depending on whether a call succeeds or fails, the corresponding next “layer” (which is itself a complete call with destination chain, target, and calldata) is triggered.
+This design enables semi-atomic, multi-chain batches on the OP superchain using Optimism's upcoming interop solution.
+The key idea is to allow users to "wrap" a series of actions in which each action represents a full call that can execute on any chain.
+Depending on whether a call succeeds or fails, the corresponding next action (which is itself a complete call with destination chain, target, and calldata) is triggered.
 This design leverages:

-- **OP interop’s “pull” mechanism:** The origin chain emits an event, and destination chains pick it up.
+- **OP interop's "pull" mechanism:** The origin chain emits an event, and destination chains pick it up.
 - **L2ToL2Messenger abstraction:** This sends messages that include a destination chain, target address, and calldata.
 - **Auto-relayer:** An opt-in system that automatically relays messages.
 - **7702 smart contract wallets:** Allowing calls to simulate execution as if coming directly from the user.